Goals for Goal Setting:

 What did we do?

-To understand the current state and reflect on the future of health goal setting with personal informatics (personal trackers), we analyzed 51 articles that use and provide design implications for goal setting.
+To understand the current and future of health goal setting with personal informatics (personal trackers), we analyzed 51 articles that use and provide design implications for goal setting.

 Why is this study important?